You know what a QR Code is. It is a 2D barcode that stores alphanumeric information just like a barcode.

 3. Keep the QR Code clean and small

 a.
-Dynamic Business Card QR Code
+Event QR Code

 b.
 Social Media QR Code

 Running a campaign to get social media followers using a QR Code?
 Why stop at Facebook?
-Social Media QR Code lets you create a landing page that contains links to all your social media pages.
-Your audience can choose their favourite social media platform to follow you.
+Let your target audience follow you on their favorite social media site.

 c.
 App Store QR Code

 Say you’re an app developer and you’ve created a new app.
 You want to get people to download it.
 And you’re using print media to promote it.

 What will you do here?
 Add your app’s name or it’s App Store link to the promotional material, right?